 But I disagree that this means that a Jewish temple must be built.

 The Bible is clear that a third temple will eventually exist (Ezekiel 40-48), but it is only clearly in existence after Christ returns (cf. Ezekiel 48:35).
+Information related to where it is to be built is in the article Location of the Prophesied Physical Temple.

-Accordingly, most of mainstream Orthodox Judaism seems to believe that the rebuilding of the temple is not to occur until the coming of the Jewish Messiah and may be done by Divine Providence (e.g. Clorfene C. The Third Temple: Who Will Build It?
+Accordingly, much of mainstream Orthodox Judaism seems to believe that the rebuilding of the temple is not to occur until the coming of the Jewish Messiah and may be done by Divine Providence (e.g. Clorfene C. The Third Temple: Who Will Build It?
 Jewish Magazine, issue 16).

 Yet, while certain other contemporary Jewish scholars seem to contend that a physical Jewish temple (Hebrew: בית המקדש, Bet HaMikdash; "The Holy House") is required for the resumption of sacrifices, this appears to be based more upon Jewish tradition than the Bible.